The War of 1812 & Star Spangled 200

-Once dinner is complete, come back to the Welcome Center in the Mill (open Friday-Sunday) and discover the Mill’s exciting past as well as its intriguing paranormal present on a Ghost Walk (on select dates Friday and Saturday evenings).
+Once dinner is complete, come back to the Welcome Center in the Mill (open whenever the Mill is open) and discover the Mill’s exciting past as well as its intriguing paranormal present on a Ghost Walk (on select dates Friday and Saturday evenings).
 This tour meanders both in and outdoors ending at Ram’s Head Tavern located offering traditional tavern food, outdoor dining, Fordham craft beers, live music, Sunday brunch, and a great Happy Hour.

 Be sure to download the official Historic Savage Walking Tour - a self-guided tour full of local history.